SherG/cool-iron/blog/business-priorities.md

 Decker then came up with this simple but effective tool for prioritizing website projects.
 If you're a small business or nonprofit looking to move beyond the "debate and confer" method of project prioritization, this is a good place to start.

 It can be used for a single project, like a new website or improving a website.
-Or it can be applied to any digital project conceived as solving a key problem for the customer base.
+Or it can be applied to a set of projects.

 ## Problems Worth Solving

-It's critical that the potential items to be sorted in the priority tool are <em>problems worth solving</em>.
+It's critical that the potential items to be considered are <em>problems worth solving</em>.
 It's easy to start with solutions.
 That's how ROI gets diluted.
 Start with problems instead.

 Who participates in identifying problems to solve (projects)?
-"Only employees who know what your customers want, which projects best meet those needs, and the relative impact of those projects on the challenges at hand—not to mention the bottom line—should participate in the creation of the spreadsheet," explains Decker.
+"Only employees who know what your customers want, which projects best meet those needs, and the relative impact of those projects on the challenges at hand — not to mention the bottom line — should participate in the creation of the spreadsheet," explains Decker.

 That advice is actually part of Clearhead's <A href="https://www.youtube.com/watch?v=Dm8MCA7QkeQ" target="blank">Problem Solution Mapping</a> methodology, but it applies equally to this simple priority tool.

 ## Score Your Small Business's Digital Priorities

 Create a grid with a column listing the potential changes.
 Then score each item according to Time, Business Impact, and Resources required.
-Use a scale of 1-5 for each parameter (1 being the worst, 5 being the best).
+Use a scale of 1-5 for each parameter (1 being the "worst" and 5 being the "best")

-<strong>Time</strong>: This is an assessment based on days to execute + time until impact can be noticed.
+<strong>Time</strong>: This is an assessment based on days to execute and time until impact can be noticed.
+1 (or "worst") would mean the project will take considerable time, especially when compared to other options being considered.

-<strong>Business Impact</strong>: Magnitude.
-(Will the proposed change affect a big micro-funnel, a small one?
-Will it affect many segments, a few segments?
-Is it expected to result in a significant positive change or a tiny change?)
-(5 = most impact, 1 = lowest a/k/a least impact.)
+<strong>Business Impact</strong>: Here you'll score the expected magnitude of impact.
+(5 = most impact, 1 = lowest impact.)
+Will the proposed change result in a significant positive change or a tiny change?)

-<strong>Resources</strong>: How many of your resources will enacting the change take + do you have them available?
-[E.g. Changing a word on a checkout button (Resource score: 5), vs. taking a whole team to rewrite something significant (Resources score: 1, or “worst”).]
+<strong>Resources</strong>: Next, score the amount of resources required (E.g. One staffer setting up a quick A/B test for the CTA on a checkout button (Resource score: 5), vs. getting a whole department involved in creating the architecture for a new website (Resource score: 1, or “worst”).]

 Once the proposed projects have been scored, multiply each row and prioritize items with the highest total value.
 (You could use a scale of 1 - 10; I prefer 1 - 5)